ungiglio/DiscordDiscordia/README.md

 "Lande della Discordia" is a Discord theme created by [@ungiglio](https://discord.com/users/769144538107215872) to customize his own Discord client.
 Now available for everyone who wants to add a touch of elegance to their Discord interface.

-The theme features a beautiful purple shade (#b266ff) that transforms your Discord experience into something truly unique.
+The theme features a beautiful glass effect with purple shade (#b266ff) that transforms your Discord experience into something truly unique.

 ## Installation [Vencord Version]